authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 3. Clients MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Author Domain.
 A possibly empty set of records is returned.

-4. Records that do not start with a "v=" tag that identifies the current version of BIMI are discarded.
+4. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.

 5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector 'default', the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Author Domain.
 A custom selector that does not exist falls back to default._bimi.\<organizationalDomain\>, and not \<selector\>._bimi.\<organizationalDomain\>.
 A possibly empty set of records is returned.

-6. Records that do not start with a "v=" tag that identifies the current version of BIMI are discarded.
+6. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.

-7. If the remaining set contains multiple records or no records, indicator discovery terminates and BIMI processing is not performed for this message.
+7. If the remaining set contains multiple records or no records, indicator discovery terminates and BIMI processing MUST NOT be performed for this message.

 8. If the remaining set contains only a single record, this record is used for indicator discovery.